Work and Eldercare

 To work through certain family dynamics or conflicts, it’s often helpful to involve a person outside the family.
 A social worker, geriatric care manager, life coach or other professional skilled in group interaction and family dynamics can be hired to help the family and caregiver make a care plan and, if needed, help with care arrangements and monitoring.
 (See fact-sheet: Holding a Family Meeting for more information.

 - Determine how much money your loved one or your family can afford to pay for outside help.
 Generally, long-term care is not covered by health insurance unless you have purchased a long-term care policy.
 Even then, there may be limitations on what kinds of home care are covered.
 Medicare pays only for medically necessary care or equipment.
 If you meet the income qualifications, Medicaid (Medi-Cal in California) may pay for some services.

-- Explore care options in your community or near your parent's home.
-Ask friends and neighbors about their experience with local services they have used and care providers for hire.
+- Explore care options in your community or near your loved one’s home.
+Ask friends and neighbors about their experiences with local services they have used and care providers for hire.

 Assessing Your Options

 Finding Community Resources

 Information and referral: These are services to help you locate local programs and services.
 Senior or community organizations maintain lists of resources by geographic area to help you get started in finding the help you need.
 Some employers also offer information through Employee Assistance Programs (EAP).

 The Internet provides resource listings and online support groups where you can seek information.
 Family Caregiver Alliance’s online Family Care Navigator offers information on public resources for every state, including local Area Agencies on Aging.
 The national Eldercare Locator provides information on Area Agencies on Aging and other services.
 Even if your parent lives far away, you can find services to help.